Lohan1303/Lohan1303/README.md

 # Hello World!! 🌎

-Olá!
-Sou Lohan, estudante de Engenharia de Computação pela Faculdade Engenherio Salvador Arena - FESA 💻.
+Hello!
+I am Lohan, a Computer Engineering student at Faculdade Engenheiro Salvador Arena - FESA 💻.

-Atualmente, atuo como estagiário na área de engenharia de dados e estou sempre em busca de novos desafios e oportunidades para crescer na área.
+Currently, I work as an intern in the data engineering field, always seeking new challenges and opportunities to grow in the area.

-## 🛠️ Ferramentas e Tecnologias
+## 🛠️ Tools and Technologies

-**Linguagens de Programação:** C#, SQL, Python
+**Programming Languages:** C#, SQL, Python

-**Ferramentas:** GIT, SSIS, DataBricks, Sql Server e Selenium.
+**Tools:** GIT, SSIS, DataBricks, Sql Server, and Selenium.

-**Conhecimentos Adicionais:** Data Warehousing, Data LakeHouse, Data Quality, ETL.
+**Additional Knowledge:** Data Warehousing, Data LakeHouse, Data Quality, ETL.

 ## 📊 GitHub Stats